hultdin/monitoring/README.md

 cd /opt/docker/compose/portainer
 sudo /opt/bin/docker-compose up --build -d
 ```
+This will create a stack called 'portainer'

-Open port 9000/tcp in the firewall unless you're running the service behind a reverse proxy (recommended)
+Open port 9000/tcp in the firewall unless the service is running behind a reverse proxy (recommended)

 http://localhost:9000

-Please note; Portainer will ask you to set a password on first launch
 # 04. Install and configure Apache
 Apache is used as reverse proxy running on the "native" host (i.e. outside of Docker)
 ```